OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:21

-> Blessed are you who are hungry now,
+> Fortunate are you who are hungry now,
-> for you will be satisfied.
+> for you will be filled.
-> Blessed are you who weep now,
+> Fortunate are you who weep now,
-> for you will laugh.
+> for you will find joy.

 ## Luke 6:22